Education and Training Benefit Q&As

 2. I am still serving, but I plan to release soon.
 Can I apply for the Education and Training Benefit?

-Once released, notify us of your release date and pending ETB application by:
+Once you have released, notify us of your release date and pending ETB application(s) by:

-We aim to make a decision within 4 weeks of the date we receive your complete Education and Training Benefit (ETB) application signed and with all supporting documentation/information.
+We aim to render a decision on an Education and Training Benefit (ETB) application within 4 weeks of the date we receive your complete application.
+A complete application means one that has been signed and all required supporting documentation and information has been received.

-Please note that if you submit both the ETB Eligibility Application (VAC1537) and the Education and Training Plan [Formal Program Application (VAC1547) or Short Course Application (VAC1549)] at the same time, each application will be reviewed separately and it may take up to 4 weeks to process each one.
+Please note that if you submit both the ETB Eligibility Application (VAC1537) and the Education and Training Plan [Formal Program Application (VAC1547) or Short Course Application (VAC1549)] at the same time, each application will be reviewed separately, and it may take up to 4 weeks to process each one.
 Therefore, the total turnaround time could be up to 8 weeks.

 Funding